Refugee-Learning-Accelerator/rla-course-static/teams/ARAM/challenge1/concept.md

 The suggested chatbot targets the students who are planning to enroll universities.
 <<<<<<< HEAD
 The user can interact with the chatbot using text messages.
 The chatbot will offer the user the services it can do to choose from.
 The chatbot will respond according to the keywords in the user input.
-Also the chatbot may show multiple choice modules, yes/no questions… etc.
+Also the chatbot may show multiple choice modules, yes/no questionsï¿½ etc.
 =======
 The user can interact with the chatbot using text messages.
 The chatbot will offer the user the services it can do to choose from.
 The chatbot will respond according to the keywords in the user input.
 Also the chatbot may show multiple choice modules, yes/no questionsâ€¦ etc.
 >>>>>>> 28821c54397d0c0b97e07116d66ff3efba4b9198